-We carefully select our team members, choosing only those with extensive training, years of teaching experience, and a genuine passion for what they do.
+We select our team members very carefully, choosing only those with extensive training, years of teaching experience & a genuine passion for what they do.
 Our teachers are warm, approachable, and dedicated to creating a welcoming environment for all.

-If you’re new to yoga or Pilates and wondering if you’ll “fit in,” rest assured—our retreats attract a wide range of abilities and so classes are tailored to ensure everyone – keen beginners to advanced students – feel a sense of progression.
+If you’re new to Yoga or Pilates and wondering if you’ll “fit in,” rest assured – our retreats attract a wide range of abilities and so classes are tailored to ensure everyone – keen beginners to advanced students – feel a sense of progression.
+Just practice with an attitude of compassion, respect & patience and your body will open back up & let you in.

 Our Yoga Teachers